shilo737/Travel_Blog/README.md

 Usage
 Writing Blogs
-Log in to your account to access your private travel blog.
+Log in to your account to access your private Traveling Pen.
 Click on the "Write a New Blog" button to create a new blog entry.
 Add details about your trip, upload photos, and share your experiences.
 Trip Planning Tool